MikeOwino/GoogleFormFiller/README.md

 I created the script to get started with process automation.
 I do not encourage anyone to use it for swaying anonymous forms.

+### New to Beta 2.1.5
+- Partial support for date and time

 ### New to Beta 2.1
 - Filling Forms that use more than 1 page using `Types.Next()`
 - Creating `.txt` logs instead of just console logs